alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2026-04-04-experiments-in-agentic-ai-part-ix-turning-a-one-pass-pipeline-into-a-claude-code-style-coding-loop.md

 So, Part IX has got this workflow over an important threshold.
 It is no longer just a one-pass prompt pipeline that happens to involve multiple agents.
 It can now generate code, write files into a real workspace, runs tests against that code, reviews the result, and retries with targeted feedback.

 That still does not make it a robust coding agent.
 The manual testing results from the five runs made that clear.
-Four out of five runs converged according to the workflow’s own stop condition, but manual testing showed that convergence and quality are not the same thing.
+Four out of five runs converged according to the workflow’s own stop condition, but manual testing showed that convergence and an actually-working game are not the same thing!
 One version revealed the hidden board state, another crashed on startup despite passing its tests, and only the final run really felt like a usable Minesweeper game.

 That is probably the main lesson from Part IX.
 Once iteration is introduced, the hard part is no longer just code generation.
 The hard part is orchestration: deciding what feedback to carry forward, what to ignore, which files to revise, and when to stop.
 In other words, the problem shifts from prompting a model once to building a controller around it.